 Many of our sites reveal fascinating insights into the reality of war and its impact on the Scottish Nation.
 Fort George, Stirling Castle and Edinburgh Castle are home to important regimental museums and Edinburgh Castle also houses the National War Museum and Scotland’s National War Memorial.
-Find more information about our sites and their links to the First World War here (link to properties section)

 Support for learning

 Historic Scotland Learning Services can support your visit through our free educational visits scheme.
 You can also get assistance with transport costs by applying for a Heritage Education Travel Subsidy.
 For more information visit the Learning area of the Historic Scotland website.